ledhed-jgh/Vindriktning-Card/README.md

 # Card
-Create a Custom Card and paste this into the 'Code Editor' You'll need to modify the entity names below to match yours.
+Create a Custom Card and paste this into the 'Code Editor'.<br/>
+You'll need to modify the entity names below to match yours.
 ````
 type: vertical-stack